tosh-coding/AsyncFiberWorks/Readme.md

   * _[AsyncFiber](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Fibers/AsyncFiber.cs)_ - Fiber implementation built with asynchronous control flow.
 It's operating thread is unstable.

 ## ThreadPools ##
+Producer-Consumer pattern.
+One or more threads become consumers and execute tasks taken from the task queue.

  * _[DefaultThreadPool](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Threading/DefaultThreadPool.cs)_ - Default implementation that uses the .NET thread pool.
  * _[UserThreadPool](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Threading/UserThreadPool.cs)_ - Another thread pool implementation, using the Thread class to create a thread pool.
 If you need to use blocking functions, you should use the user thread pool.
 This does not disturb the .NET ThreadPool.
  * _[ThreadPoolAdapter](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Threading/ThreadPoolAdapter.cs)_ - A thread pool that uses a single existing thread as a worker thread.
 Convenient to combine with the main thread.